 Also, fresh wood usually contains tannins and oils that can bleed-through and affect the finish.
 So you need at least two to three layers of a stain-blocking and moisture-resistant primer.

-You need 1-2 coats of primer when painting over a light color, such as white or ash.
-This is because light colors are not heavily pigmented so it’s easier to cover them with just one coat.
+Light colors are not heavily pigmented so it’s easier to cover them with just one coat.
 Also, light colors are neutral which means they won’t affect the color of the finish.

 If the surface is defective, moist, or stained, you’ll need to repair it first.
 Without doing that, you’ll need many coats of primer to first seal the imperfections on the surface and then more coats to cover the dark paint.
 This will cause you to apply too many coats and ruin the finish.